teuben/teunix/docs/astronomy-on-ubuntu.md

 ## Russian Dolls and other such containers

-Unix used to be a little simpler, there was just unix.
-Now you have virtual machines, containers etc.etc.
+Unix used to be a little simpler, there was just Unix.
+Now we have virtual machines, containers etc.etc.
 Within the Linux there is another type of fragmentation going on, coming out of the frustration of so many Linux distrutions, and that is the distribution agnostic executable.
 But first a few names to put some terms on the table you may have heard about